Skip to content

 In this blog post, I’ll show you how to create an Amazon EC2 instance and install packages into it using a cloud-agnostic infrastructure as a code tool known as Terraform.
 For better understanding, it is advised that you follow along in this hands-on demo.
 To get started, sign up for a free tier account from AWS.
-Once you have the account, create a new user and grant it administrative privileges.
-Also, you will need to generate AWS_ACCESS_KEY_ID
+Please follow along to learn how to Install Packages to Amazon VM using Terraform.
+Please see how to deploy an Angular App to AWS S3, and how to deploy a Dynamic Website to AWS EC2.

-Kindly refer to this guide.
-You will also need to install Terraform on your local machine, refer to this guide if you’re installing on Linux, otherwise, refer to this link.
-Kindly refer to our related AWS guides: Creating IAM Users, Adding MFA and Policies on AWS, how to manage cost with AWS Budgets, how to deploy an Angular App to AWS S3, and how to deploy a Dynamic Website to AWS EC2.
+You will also need to install Terraform on your local machine.
+Kindly refer to our related AWS guides: Creating IAM Users, Adding MFA and Policies on AWS, and How to manage cost with AWS Budgets.

 Install Packages to Amazon VM using Terraform

 Below are the steps to Deploy using Terraform.
-After successfully completing the recommended installations above, continue with the following steps.
+After completing the recommended installations above, continue with the following steps.

 1: Create a directory named terraform-ec-2 and change it into the directory